sempare/sempare-delphi-template-engine/README.md

 Tests currently run using the DUnitX TestFramework.

 An attempt has been made not to use the latest features to ease backward compatability.
+Although the development was done on Dlephi 10.3.3, I have done a quick build/test on:
+- Delphi XE 8
+- Delphi 10.0 Seatle
+- Delphi 10.1 Berlin
+- Delphi 10.2 Tokyo
-Testing has been done on Delphi XE 8 and Delphi 10.3.3 Rio.
+- Delphi 10.3.3 Rio.

+There should be no platform specific restrictions.

 ### Using Sempare Boot Velocity in your Delphi project

-The project currently includes two project files:

-__Sempare.Boot.Template.Velocity.Pkg.dpr__

-This project builds a package that should be included into your project.

-If you have a another version of Delphi, simply add the source files (all files exluding *.Test.pas)

-__Sempare.Boot.Template.Velocity.Tester.dpr__

-This project builds an executable that runs all the tests.
+Open __Sempare.Boot.Template.Velocity.groupproj__ which will include:

+- __Sempare.Boot.Template.Velocity.Pkg.dprog__

+  The core velocity project. (runtime)

+- __Sempare.Boot.Template.Velocity.Components.Pkg.dprog__

+  Contains runtime components used at design-time.

+- __Sempare.Boot.Template.Velocity.Design.Pkg.dprog__

+   The design time components.

+- __Sempare.Boot.Template.Velocity.Tester.dprog__

+   70+ unit tests

+- __demo\VelocityDemo\Sempare.Boot.Velocity.Demo.dprog__

+   The velocity real-time demo.

 <!--